 I feel alienated.

 Everywhere I see, I’m constantly being told to choose a niche.
+I’ve been seeing this for almost my entire blogging journey.
 Some people are kind enough to add that “in the end, it’s your choice but sticking to a niche helps grow faster”.
-But a lot of times, this advice is given out bluntly as if it is universal truth.
+But a lot of times, this advice is given out bluntly as if it is the universal truth.

 “You want some blogging tips?
 Choose a niche.”
 “Starting a new blog?
 Choose a niche first.”